Fahren1t/Samurai-Game/README.md

 ![image](https://github.com/user-attachments/assets/0ac03ea4-70eb-4cb6-a94f-3bdf836c962e)

 .
-I putt them all in the same file.
+I put them all in the same file.
 I will find and other way to short them but for now I will leave it as be.
-And code quality increased when I did.
+And code quality increased when I did it.
 ![image](https://github.com/user-attachments/assets/a38aef47-5f69-4b16-856e-4329621f5ad4) ![image](https://github.com/user-attachments/assets/ea30f7b8-93cd-4ece-8b94-d3d5eae5ed8a)